OHIF/Viewers/.github/pull_request_template.md

 - chore(git): update ...
 - perf(VolumeLoader): ...

-⚠️⚠️ Please note the letter casing in the provided examples (upper or lower). ⚠️⚠️ -->
+You don't need to have each commit within the Pull Request follow the rule, but the PR title must comply with it, as it will be used as the commit message after the commits are squashed.
+-->

-- [] My Pull Request title is accurate and follows the semantic-release format and guidelines.
+- [] My Pull Request title is descriptive, accurate and follows the semantic-release format and guidelines.

 #### Code